moneybutton/docs/docs/html.md

 This attribute specifies who is going to receive the payment.
 It's a string, and depending on its format it is interpreted in different ways:

-* Natural number: If the value matches with a natural number ( `/^\d+$/` ) then it is iterpreted as a user number, so the receiver is a Money Button user with that exact user number.
+* Natural number: If the value matches with a natural number ( `/^\d+$/` ) then it is interpreted as a user number, so the receiver is a Money Button user with that exact user number.
-* BCH Address: In this case the recipient of the transaction is going to be that address.
+* BSV Address: In this case the recipient of the transaction is going to be that address.
 The address does not need to belong to a Money Button user.
-* Script: When the value can be interpreted as a valid BCH script using ASM format, then we use that script as an output script.
+* Script: When the value can be interpreted as a valid BSV script using ASM format, then we use that script as an output script.
 * If the this attribute doesn't match with any of the previous forms, the button fails.